petracili/MS4/README.md

 * Function to edit a plants
 * Function to delete a plants
 * For the plants to be only editable by a superuser

+**Content requirements:**
+#### To ensure the site is visually appealing and to draw the user's eye:
+* Images of plants
+* Clear soft colours intending to draw the user into the site and to be soft on the eye whilst not detracting from or make the text unreadable